The Best Carry-On Luggage Review

 Analysis and Test Results

 Whether you fly twice a month for work, have five weddings to attend this summer, or are just in the market for a quality bag that will hold all your stuff and fit in the overhead bin without breaking your wallet, we've got you covered here at OutdoorGearLab.
 We'll talk about how to select the right product for you, explain the different types of carry-on luggage out there, and go through our testing results and findings.
 We break down the pros and cons of various types of carry-on luggage in our Buying Advice guide, and you can also check out this How to Pack Luggage Like a Pro article.
+The chart below outlines the overall scores of each piece of luggage in our review.

 Selecting the Right Product